phoenix-w/Useful-Python-Scripts/README.md

 ## Useful-Python-Scripts
 Here are some scripts that I've found useful.
-I will continue adding new ones.
+I will continue to add new ones.
 Hope this helps!